 If the person still manages to use the bathroom some of the time, certain strategies can improve their success rate:

 - Remain calm and reassure them when they do have accidents.

 - Provide clothing that is easy to remove (elastic instead of buttons or zippers).

 - Make the bathroom easy to find and use (open doors, good lighting).

-- Insure that they can they safely get to the toilet, especially at night (bed height, walking distance, or furniture impediments may create difficulties).
+- Ensure that they can they safely get to the toilet, especially at night (bed height, walking distance, or furniture impediments may create difficulties).

-- Reduce fluids but only right before bed (manage your patient’s hydration carefully for persons with Alzheimer’s don’t always recognize thirst).
+- Reduce fluids but only right before bed (manage your loved one or patient’s hydration carefully, for persons with Alzheimer’s don’t always recognize thirst).

 - Establish a consistent bathroom schedule (every two hours, or after each meal).